aya-asylbek/booktopia-app/README.md

 ---

-## Features
+## MVP
 - ✅ Search for books by title or author using the Google Books API.
 - ✅ View book details (title, author, cover image and etc).
-- ✅ Save books to a personal library (Favorites, Finished, To Read- after Registration).
 - ✅ Minimalist UI with a clean and intuitive experience.

 **Upcoming Features**:
 - Login/Registration
+- Save books to a personal library (Favorites, Finished, To Read- after Registration).
 - Book Download Options

 ---